Real Testing. Unbiased Reviews.

 Value: (9% of weighted score)

-Based on these objective measures, I am able to come up with an overall score for each hiking boot review.
+Based on these objective measures, We are able to come up with an overall score for each hiking boot review.

 Comfort